jameshughes89/cs102/src/site/topic16.rst

 * If you do not, Java or your IDE will tell you
     * More specifically, Java's *type checker* will yell at you
     * The *type checker* is the process of ensuring that the types of expressions are consistent

+* You can think of the checked exceptions as functions that have multiple return values
+* The type checker ensures that you write code that compiles with the proper return types

 .. code-block:: java
     :linenos: